RECIPES

 1. Melt 1 tablespoon butter in a large skillet over medium heat.
 Add mushrooms; cook for 4-6 minutes or until tender, stirring occasionally.
 Season with salt and pepper.
 Transfer mushrooms to a bowl.
 Wipe out the pan.

 2. Cut each chicken breast half with a sharp knife horizontally from the long side to within 1/4 inch of edge.
-Open chicken breast halves.
-Cover with plastic wrap.
-Flatten to 1/4-inch thickness; remove plastic wrap.
+Open chicken breast halves; cover with plastic wrap.
+Flatten to 1/4-inch thickness.
+Remove plastic wrap.
 Season with salt and pepper.

 3. Top half of each chicken breast with 1/2 cup swiss and 1/4 cup mushrooms.
 Fold chicken over filling; secure with toothpicks.

-4. Melt 2 tablespoons butter in the same skillet over medium heat.
+4. Melt 2 tablespoons butter in the same pan over medium heat.
 Add chicken; cook, covered, for 8 minutes.
 Flip chicken; cook, covered, 7-8 minutes longer or until a thermometer inserted into meat reads 165˚F. Top with remaining swiss.

 5. Transfer chicken to a plate; tent with aluminum foil.

-6. Return pan to medium heat.
+6. Return skillet to medium heat.
 Add shallot; cook and stir for 1-2 minutes or until tender.
 Add wine, stirring to loosen any browned bits from bottom of pan.
 Cook and stir for 2 minutes longer.
 Stir in broth.
 Bring to a boil; cook and stir for 5-6 minutes or until sauce is reduced to about 1/3 cup.

 Recipe Tip